syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 # Axis

-Charts typically have two axis, that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.
+Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.

 Vertical(Y) axis always uses numerical scale.
 Horizontal(X) axis supports the following types of scale:

 * Category
 * Numeric
-* Date time
+* Date-time

 ## Numeric axis

 Numeric axis uses numerical scale and displays numbers as labels.
-The default horizontal and vertical axis type is [`Numeric Axis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis-class.html).
+By default, [`Numeric Axis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis-class.html) is set to both horizontal axis and vertical axis.

 {% highlight dart %}